Tanuj22/MediSense/README.md

 # MediSense
+Good Health and Well Being, We knew exactly what to do after reading this problem statement.
+With health issues rising every year the problem resonated with our ideology to have an impact on society and for a great cause.
+We bridge the gap between doctors, patients , health conscious homosapiens and authority proposing to the world “MediSense” One WebApp for everything under the sun, which includes patient’s record on blockchain , Diet Plan , Doctors nearby, Blood Donation etc.

+## Medical Blockchain
 MediSense is a <strong>simple and easy to use</strong>WebApp.We help <strong>patients</strong> from around the world to share their ,pre medical records efficiently, reliably and securely, to the doctor he wants to consult.
 We use <strong>Blockchain</strong> to securely transfer patient data to the doctor the patient's wishes to share.
 The patient also has option to revoke the access to his Pre-Medical recoed. <br>

 ## Work Flow